dansanderson/mega65-welcome-guide/using-disks.md

 - How to load and run a program on the disk using the `LOAD` and `RUN` commands
 - How to use the `/` shortcut to load a file within a directory listing

-Disk-related improvements have been advancing quickly, and the latest ROM includes some useful features not mentioned in the printed manual.
+Disk-related improvements have been advancing quickly, and the latest ROM includes bug fixes and useful features not mentioned in the printed manual.

 ```{tip}
 Be sure that you have the latest ROM version before trying some of these features.